GaryBlackbourne/Automated-Irrigation-System/doc/dev-diary.md

 Defines have been created for further readability, and queue length has been decreased to 3, because 10 length queue was an overkill, and 3 is just enough.
 To be fair one is enough, because with default configuration, the queue doesn't hold more than one item at any time.
 3 is only for security.

+## 05/05/21

+Finally we have a working and more or less well functional prototype.
+I have found a program called `screen` which is more comfortable in development to use. with the command : `screen /dev/ttyUSB0 115200` I can easily monitor the serial port while the integrated shell in VSCode remains untouched and more comfortable to work with.
+I have also moved credentials to a different header file, this way, the user can change it on its own, before compile, and my credentials are not stored publicly on github.

+A bug has also been fixed about the JSON standard (As of yet, I have used single quotes instead of dual ones).
+Now the transmitted JSON string is correct.